-The Scottish Burden of Disease (SBoD) study team have published comprehensive estimates of the burden of disease and injury in Scotland for 2015 [1].
+The Scottish Burden of Disease (SBoD) study team have published comprehensive estimates of the burden of disease and injury in Scotland for 2016 [1].
 The purpose of this technical overview is to provide background information on the data and methodology used, noting any caveats associated with estimating the burden of neck and lower back pain (N&LBP) in SBoD.

 Burden of disease studies aim to estimate the difference between ideal and actual health in a country or region at a specific point in time.
-Individuals can suffer non-fatal health loss due to suffering disability attributable to a disease, condition or injury, or suffer fatal health loss which is early death due to a disease, condition or injury.
+Individuals can suffer non-fatal health loss due to suffering disability attributable to a disease or injury, or suffer fatal health loss which is early death due to a disease or injury.
 To quantify the total burden, non-fatal and fatal health loss are combined to produce a single metric called the Disability-Adjusted Life Year (DALY).

+In SBoD 2016, all data are presented as three year averages for period 2014-2016.
+A three year period is used to smooth out most of the effect if the mortality or morbidity of a single year happens to be unusual.
 Further information about the SBoD study, including a more thorough explanation of the methodology used, overview reports, detailed results and other specific disease briefings, can be found on the website of the Scottish Public Health Observatory (ScotPHO) [1].